Umbral1013/dotfiles/README.md

-# Dotfiles
+# My dotfiles

 ---

-Here are my dotfiles.
 Feel free to use anything you like :-).

-I am using Stow to organize all the dotfiles.
+I am using Stow to manage the dotfiles.

-(I will add them whenever i feel ready).